nagaozen/gedit-tunnings/README.md

 Envy Code R
 -----------

-A good monospaced font is just so important as the editor.
-I'm currently using the [Envy Code R by damieng](http://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released), a well thought TTF created by a programmer.
+For a programmer, a good monospaced font is vital just as the editor.
+I'm currently using the [Envy Code R by damieng](http://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released), a well thought TTF created by a VS programmer.
 It's very easy to install:

     Download the font package (view the author page) Extract the package to ~/.fonts/